 Hosted IP PBX service or digital phone service can help with business continuity.
 When a major catastrophic event happens or equipment failure occurs, a business continuity plan must be in place.
 Often, traditional phone lines fail.
 When these phone lines fail, a digital phone may continue to work if the Internet is still operable.
 Even if one server fails with digital phone service, there is usually more than one server to ensure that phone lines are always available.
 Having both types of phone lines can aid with disaster recovery.

 In North Carolina Carolina Digital Phone offers the ability of reducing communication cost by utilizing a SIP enabled IP PBX phone system instead of a traditional PSTN PBX network is the first advantage people think of when switching to an IP based PBX phone system.
 Essentially phone calls made over an IP network are free.
 Typically an IP PBX by-passes the wholesale charges made by the incumbent telephone company.
 (AT&T, Verizone, Qwest, SBC, Bell South and Sprint) This by-pass occurs as the customer is connected to a SIP enabled trunk provider, via an broadband Internet circuit like a data T1 line, as opposed to multiple telephone lines to the incumbent phone company’s switch.
 The SIP provider will use the Internet to by-pass the long distance and international charges as long as the distant end party is connected through a SIP enable connection.
 For example, an international call that is placed over an IP PBX will be carried on the IP network from the point of origin to a break outpoint in a foreign country.
 The SIP provider will incur its capital costs of the IP infrastructure and only the wholesale charge for the foreign national leg of the call.
 Previously, the service provider would have to pay charges to the local phone company, an international carrier and the foreign carrier.
-The end result is long distance and international call charges are significantly lower than traditional phone companies.

 Whether you’ve been kicking around the idea of switching over to VoIP Broadband Phone Service or you’ve never even heard of it before, if you’re interested in increasing both the quality of your phone service and the money that stays in your bank account, then listen up.
 As I see it, here are just some of the reasons why you should lose all of your current phone services in favor of VoIP over both traditional land line and cellular services: